“Success is not an accident. It is actually a choice.”

 We already covered the basics of what a credit score is in the introduction – it’s a numerical representation of your creditworthiness.
 Knowing your credit score, and knowing what goes into them, could help you negotiate better deals with your existing credit facilities, or when you’re applying for new credit.

 Your credit rating is based on a number of factors such as previous repayment history, how many credit accounts you have or have had in the past, and if you normally pay your bills on time.

 Previously, this was only based on so-called negative reporting.
 If you missed a payment, the company would report to the credit bureaus and a negative entry would appear on your report.
-From 2018, Australia uses the Comprehensive Credit Reporting (CCR) which now includes positive behaviour being reported to your account.
+Since 2018, Australia uses Comprehensive Credit Reporting (CCR) which now includes positive behaviour being reported to your account.
 While not all rental agencies and utility providers report to credit bureaus just yet, it is likely to become more common in the future.

-Each of these reporting agencies have different reporting algorithms and they have access to different streams of information.
+Each of these reporting agencies has different reporting algorithms and they have access to different streams of information.
 Because of this, it is highly likely that you will have a different credit score for each of these credit reporting agencies.
 Sometimes, there can be a big difference, and other times, the change in ratings from each agency is minimal.

 On Tippla you can see two of your credit scores – one from Equifax and one from Experian.